It's A Beautiful Day

 Written by May/Musker/Lamers

-A pretty major edit, omitting and entire verse of the song.
+A fairly major edit, omitting an entire verse of the song.
 The verse that starts "how would it be if you were standing in my shoes..." is completely edited out.
-A surprising edit considering it featured vocals as opposed to instrumental sections.
+A surprising edit considering it edited vocals as opposed to instrumental sections.

 Too Much Love Will Kill You (The eYe Version) 1:50